-3.11.5.7 A Non-Complying Restricted Discretionary Activity Rule - Land Use Change/Te Ture mō ngā mahi kāore e whai i ngā ture - Te Panonitanga ā-Whakamahinga Whenua
+3.11.5.7 A Non-Complying Discretionary Activity Rule - Land Use Change/Te-Ture mö ngā mahi kāore e whai i ngā ture - Te Panonitanga ā-Whakamahinga Whenua

-Rule 3.11.5.7 .A- Non-Complying Restricted Discretionary Activity Rule - Land Use Change
+Rule 3.11.5.7 .A- Non-Complying Discretionary Activity Rule - Land Use Change is a non-complying discretionary activity (requiring resource consent) until 1 July 2026.

-Notwithstanding any other rule in this Plan, aAny of the following changes in the use of land from that which was occurring at 22 October 2016 within a property, erenterprise, sub-catchment, or industry/sector scheme located in the Waikato and Waipa catchments, where prior to 1 July 2026 the change exceeds a total of 4.1 hectares:
+Notwithstanding any other rule in this Plan, aAny of the following changes in the use of land from that which was occurring at 22 October 2016 within a property_erenterprise_sub-catchment, or industry/sector scheme located in the Waikato and Waipa catchments, where prior to 1 July 2026 the change exceeds a total of 4.1 hectares:

 - 1. Woody vegetation to farming activities; or - 2.
 Any livestock grazing other than dairy farming to dairy farming; or - 3.
 Arable cropping to dairy farming; or - 4.
-Any land use to commercial vegetable production except as provided for under standard and term g. of Rule 3.11.5.5 - A. Where the resultant land use can demonstrate the ability of the sub-catchment to achieve the freshwater objectives, Targets and Limits (Total Nitrogen and Total Phosphorous) in Table 3.11-1, is a non-complying restricted discretionary activity (requiring resource consent) until 1 July 2026.
+Any land use to commercial vegetable production except as provided for under standard and term g. of Rule 3.11.5.5

-Subject to the following conditions:
+Subject to the following conditions;